SumukhShrote/PX4-Autopilot-Autonomous-UAV-Landing/README.md

 ## Acknowledgments

-We thank the authors of the autonomous_landing_uav repository for providing the simulation environment used in this project.
+We thank the authors of the ```https://github.com/MikeS96/autonomous_landing_uav``` for providing the simulation environment used in this project.

 ## Citation